Vishnupriya2604/DataVisualization/README.md

 # DataVisualization
-This Project compares the GDP and Military spending
+This Project compares the Military spending, Healthcare expenditure and Education spending of G-20 countries.
+And compares the expenditure as a part of GDP.